 “Absolutely.
-It would be an honour if you’d let me take part in that.”
+It would be honored if you’d let me take part in that.”

 I began to think that he was just messing around with me.
 I didn’t trust my emotions at that moment and I couldn’t tell if he was being serious or not.

 It had worked.
-He actually got me to drop my thoughts about what was going on, but it didn’t ease my concerns at all.
+He actually got me to think about something other than what was going on.
 All I could think was, “Ah… yeah, the last thing I need is people in Mexico gossiping about me being seen in a ‘stoff brell’ store with a ‘schwiennoagel’.
 Oh no!
 That could never happen.
-Not in a ‘stoff brell’ store anyways.”
+Not in a ‘stoff brell’ store anyway.”

-The last words began to sound further and further away, as if they were coming from a far distance while I stood there in shock.
-I suddenly felt really cold and everything went black just like that time at the factory and in George’s apartment.
+The last words began to sound further and further away as if they were coming from a far distance while I stood there in shock.
+I suddenly felt really cold and everything went black just like the time at the factory and in George’s apartment.

 When I came to, I heard George’s voice, “Anna!
 Anna!
 You’ve got it all wrong this is not the place to nap.
 This is the place where people come to swear, remember?
 Ah… shit,” and he began to laugh.